ILLUVRSE/Main/kernel/audit-log-spec.md

 2. Service requests canonicalization and hashing via Kernel helper or local library.
 3. Kernel (or authorized signing service) attaches `prevHash`, computes `hash`, requests signature from KMS/HSM, and receives `signature`.
 4. Kernel writes the completed AuditEvent to the append-only stream (Kafka topic `audit-events`) and a durable sink (Postgres index + S3 cold storage).
-5. Emit a short, signed pointer (event id + hash) to other consumers (SentinelNet, CommandPad).
+5. Emit a short, signed pointer (event id + hash) to other consumers (SentinelNet, ControlPanel).

 **Important:** The signing step must be atomic with the append step to avoid gaps; implement a two-phase or transactional pattern where supported.